shirnschall/shirnschall/README.md

 I'm curretnly studying technical maths in Vienna.

 - 💬 Find my blog at [blog.hirnschall.net](https://blog.hirnschall.net)
+- 🥳 Just finished my Bachelor Thesis
-- 🔭 I’m currently working on my Bachelor Thesis (numerics of PDEs)
+- 🔭 I’m currently working on my Masters Thesis (numerics of PDEs)
+- ⚡ and a very interesting Seminar Paper on topology optimization

 If you have any questions feel free to send me an email or use the contact form at [hirnschall.net](https://hirnschall.net#contact).